GSA/https/index.md

 By always using HTTPS, web services don't have to make a subjective judgment call about what's "sensitive".
 This leaves less room for error, and makes deployment simpler and more consistent.

-Widespread HTTPS uses also means that clients can begin assuming HTTPS with more confidence.
+Widespread use of HTTPS also means that clients can begin assuming HTTPS with more confidence.
 Attacks designed to track large quantities of unencrypted traffic become less attractive.

 Web browsers can begin displaying HTTPS connections as normal, and HTTP connections as non-secure.
-HTTPS validation vailures can become more strict, reducing the effectiveness of phishing and user error.
+HTTPS validation failures can become more strict, reducing the effectiveness of phishing and user error.

 These changed expectations improve the security of HTTPS on every website.
 In other words, **protecting non-sensitive sites strengthens the protections of sensitive sites**.